simonarandaGH/Congruent-Elliptic-curves/README.md

 The xrank program.
 Calculation of the range of C[n].
 Which includes all the previous topics and complements them with new algebraic aspects.

+The project includes analysing the application of this family of elliptic curves to general integer factorisation.